Solvay partners with the Ellen MacArthur Foundation: A bold step towards a circular economy

 Known for its expertise and work with businesses, governments, and academia, the Ellen MacArthur Foundation helps foster the economy’s transition from a take-make-dispose model to a more sustainable and economic one.

-Through this partnership, Solvay will explore solutions supported by the circular economy’s principles and requirements by leveraging the internal mindset and driving concrete business projects.
+Through this partnership, Solvay explores solutions supported by the circular economy’s principles and requirements by leveraging the internal mindset and driving concrete business projects.
 The Group generated almost half of its 2017 revenue from sustainable solutions - including those aligned with the circularity model requirements - by using renewable energy and materials, efficient manufacturing processes, and designing smarter solutions for customers to help reduce the consumption of resources, the re-use of materials and extending the product life cycle.

 Who is Ellen MacArthur?